Cherrybelle: 2015–2018: New Formation and Hiatus

-2021: Cherrybelle 2.0 and come back

-On August 17, 2021 in the Instagram account post, Cherrybelle will hold an audition titled "Cherrybelle 2.0".
-The audition was conducted online due to the COVID-19 pandemic.
+2022: Come back

 During the 11th anniversary of the group, former pioneer members reunited as "Chibi Chibi" and begin appearing in numerous events.
+The personnel who joined in comeback were 7 people, has been Angel, Cherly, Christy, Ryn, Kezia, Steffy, and Novi.

+On September 15, 2023, Chibi Chibi released a single entitled "Dilema (Dilemma)" which was the group's debut song which was rearranged.

 Etymology

 Cherrybelle is taken from 2 foreign language words, namely Cherry (cherries) and Belle (beautiful - French).
 With the philosophy that Cherrybelle personnel are "Sweet" and "Beautiful" teenage girls.